-Several run-time procedure descriptors might be needed if the procedure has multiple entry points, as in FORTRAN.
-In this case, each entry point consists of the following elements:
+A single run-time procedure descriptor should be used to describe a complete procedure, even if it has multiple entry points, as in FORTRAN.
+In this case, each entry point typically consists of the following elements:

 - Prologue

 - Entry-point specific code

-- · Branch to a common join point following the last entry point
+- Branch to a common join point following the last entry point

 Although the prologues might contain different code, they must all achieve the same effect: the same registers saved at the same offset, the same frame size, and so on.
-There is a run-time procedure descriptor for every entry point, with the last entry point's run-time procedure descriptor covering all the common code of the procedure.